dv8edroute/fiscal445/fiscal445.0.1.1/README.md

 fc5.cal.show.month_to_date_completed()
 ```

-returns as a tuple the start and end date for month to date reports for up to the most completed week
+returns a tuple of the start and end date for month to date reports for up to the most completed week

 `('2020-03-01', '2020-03-08')`